FDISK(8) System Administration FDISK(8)

 The "last sector" dialog accepts partition size specified by number of

-sectors or by +<size>{K,B,M,G,...} notation.
+sectors or by +/-<size>{K,B,M,G,...} notation.

-If the size is prefixed by '+' then it is interpreted as relative to
+If the size is prefixed by '+' then it is interpreted as relative to the

-the partition first sector.
-In this case the size is expected in bytes
+In the case the size is specified in bytes than the number may be

-and the number may be followed by the multiplicative suffixes KiB=1024,
+followed by the multiplicative suffixes KiB=1024, MiB=1024*1024, and so

-MiB=1024*1024, and so on for GiB, TiB, PiB, EiB, ZiB and YiB.
-The "iB"
+on for GiB, TiB, PiB, EiB, ZiB and YiB.
+The "iB" is optional, e.g., "K"

-is optional, e.g. "K" has the same meaning as "KiB".
+has the same meaning as "KiB".

 The relative sizes are always aligned according to device I/O limits.

-The +<size>{K,B,M,G,...} notation is recommended.
+The +/-<size>{K,B,M,G,...} notation is recommended.

 For backward compatibility fdisk also accepts the suffixes KB=1000,

 MB=1000*1000, and so on for GB, TB, PB, EB, ZB and YB.
-These 10^N suf‐
+These 10^N

-fixes are deprecated.
+suffixes are deprecated.

 DISK LABELS